-6 Assessing the impacts of the Submission Bartestree with Lugwardine Neighbourhood Plan
+Assessing the impacts of the Submission Dormington and Mordiford Group Neighbourhood Plan

 - 6.1 Each of the policies and proposals within the neighbourhood plan has been considered in more detail to ascertain whether the impacts are likely to have an adverse effect on the site integrity and in combination with other neighbourhood plans and policies. - 6.2 There are a number of potentially relevant plans and projects that may result in incombination effects with the Core Strategy across Herefordshire.
-These plans have been reviewed and can be found in Appendix 2 of the HRA of the Core Strategy and specifically for this neighbourhood plan in the Stage A report dated March 2022. - 6.3 In terms of growth, the neighbourhood plan does not contribute above and beyond the growth targets for the housing market area requirements as set out within the Core Strategy. - 6.4 The adjoining areas neighbourhood plans in Herefordshire are: - Holmer and Shelwick- adopted - Hampton Bishop- adopted - Withington-adopted - Weston Beggard-adopted - Dormington and mordiford-draft stage - 6.5 The combination of the growth proposed within these plans does not exceed that set out within the Core Strategy.

-- 6.6 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the review work on the Nutrient Management Plan, have both been considered as part of the incombination assessment. - 6.7 It is unlikely that the Bartestree with Lugwardine Plan will have any in-combination effects with any plans from neighbouring parish councils, as the level of growth proposed is the same as that proposed for the Hereford Housing Market Area in the Herefordshire Core Strategy. - 6.8 A matrix has been used to assess all the policies and proposals within the neighbourhood plan and full details can be seen in appendix 3.
+These plans have been reviewed and can be found in Appendix 2 of the HRA of the Core Strategy and specifically for this neighbourhood plan in the Stage A report dated March 2015. - 6.3 In terms of growth, the neighbourhood plan does not contribute above and beyond the growth targets for the housing market area requirements as set out within the Core Strategy. - 6.4 The adjoining areas neighbourhood plans in Herefordshire are: - Dormington and Mordiford Group - Hampton Bishop- adopted - Fownhope adopted - Weston Beggard-adopted - Stoke Edith not preparing NDP - Woolhope -draft stage - 6.5 The combination of the growth proposed within these plans does not exceed that set out within the Core Strategy. - 6.6 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the review work on the Nutrient Management Plan, have both been considered as part of the incombination assessment. - 6.7 It is unlikely that the Dormington and Mordiford Group Plan will have any in-combination effects with any plans from neighbouring parish councils, as the level of growth proposed is the same as that proposed for the Hereford Housing Market Area in the Herefordshire Core Strategy. - 6.8 A matrix has been used to assess all the policies and proposals within the neighbourhood plan and full details can be seen in appendix 3.